Connect your business applications to increase efficiency

 - audit completion

-The notifications contain information about the audit and the user who made the change.
+The notifications contain information about the inspection and the user who made the change.

 A majority of iAuditor integrations we see require performing a particular action when audits are modified.
 For example: